dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 title: Reducing  inheritance ( and code) using namspaces
 ---

-# Reducing  inheritance ( and code) using namspaces
+# Reducing  inheritance ( and code) with Type Safety using namespaces

 As Sean Parent has famously said ["Inheritance Is The Base Class of Evil"](https://channel9.msdn.com/Events/GoingNative/2013/Inheritance-Is-The-Base-Class-of-Evil)